 Installing water conditioners and purification systems.

-Flushing and checking water heaters to lengthen life expectancy.
+Flushing and examining water heaters to extend lifespan.

-Attending to issues with temperature, leaks, or failure to heat water.
+Attending to concerns with temperature level, leaks, or failure to heat water.